Sometimes you know it right away. Other times, the signs and symptoms are more subtle.

 But what happens if the people we trust to properly diagnose us are negligent in their duties?
 A heart attack is serious, but if it is not properly diagnosed and quickly treated, the damage can be irreversible.

-If you need a Drexel Hill heart attack attorney, turn to the Weitz Firm today.
+If you need a Drexel Hill heart attack attorney, turn to The Weitz Firm, LLC today.
 We want to help you get to the bottom of your case and secure the compensation you deserve.

 We want to start off with letting you know that the survival rate for someone who goes into cardiac arrest inside of a hospital is 24.8 percent.